SamarNaqvi/online-football-manager/README.md

 4. **Database setup**
     For database, I used prisma and mysql, just add the following variable to your .env created above:
          DATABASE_URL="mysql://root:123456@localhost:3306/football_manager"
-    mysql is name of database
+    - mysql is name of database,
-    12345 is database password of root user football_manager is database name I created
+    - 12345 is database password of root user
+    - football_manager is database name I created

 5. **Run the backend services:**